• Skip to main content

 The Bridge

-It is very common for electric guitar strings to break in the bridge area.
+It is very common for electric guitar strings to break in the bridge area, depending on the type of electric guitar bridge you have.
 Sometimes this is because there is a sharp edge at some point of support on the strings.

 The Nut Is Dirty Or In Poor Condition